-In accordance with article 104 of the Articles of Association, James Sing-Wai Wong and Xiao-Ping Li will retire by rotation at the forthcoming annual general meeting.
-James Sing-Wai Wong and Xiao-Ping Li, being eligible, will offer themselves for re-election at the forthcoming annual general meeting.
+In accordance with article 104 of the Articles of Association, Zuo Xiang and Janie Fong will retire by rotation at the forthcoming annual general meeting.
+Janie Fong, being eligible, will offer herself for re-election, while Zuo Xiang has notified the Board that he has decided not to stand for re-election and will retire as an independent non-executive director of the Company upon conclusion of the forthcoming annual general meeting.

-The proposed re-election of David Tak-Wai Ma as independent non-executive director was made in accordance with the Nomination Policy of the Company and took into account a wide range of diversity perspectives, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of services, with due regard of the benefits of diversity as set out under the Board Diversity Policy of the Company.
+The proposed re-election of Janie Fong as independent non-executive director was made in accordance with the Nomination Policy of the Company and took into account a wide range of diversity perspectives, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of services, with due regard of the benefits of diversity as set out under the Board Diversity Policy of the Company.

-The Board had also assessed and reviewed the written confirmation of independence of David Tak-Wai Ma based on the independence criteria as set out in Rule 3.13 of the Listing Rules and is satisfied that as at the date of this report, David Tak-Wai Ma remained independent in accordance with Rule 3.13 of the Listing Rules.
+The Board had also assessed and reviewed the written confirmation of independence of Janie Fong based on the independence criteria as set out in Rule 3.13 of the Listing Rules and is satisfied that as at the date of this report, Janie Fong remained independent in accordance with Rule 3.13 of the Listing Rules.